JakubCiesko/Thesis-Existential-Assumptions-In-Logic/README.md

-# Bachelor Thesis: **Existence Assumptions in Logic: From Classical Predicate Logic to Free Logic**
+# Bachelor Thesis: Empty Domain in First-Order Predicate Logic
+**Existence Assumptions in Logic: From Classical Predicate Logic to Free Logic**

 This repository contains my bachelor thesis, which explores the implications of removing existential assumptions from classical first-order predicate logic.
 I aim to assist anyone who is interested in this topic, whether they need literature, are exploring similar questions, or simply want to discuss these ideas further.